ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/toggle.rst

 Default Value
 =============

-When creating a Channel Entry what is the default value for this toggle field?
-Does it start in the "on" position or in the "off" position?
+When creating a Channel Entry does the field start in the "on" position or in the "off" position?

 *************
 Template Tags